russrimm/Power-Platform-Copilot-Studio-News-Automation/README.md

 # Power Platform Copilot Studio News Automation

+## The Problem This Solves

+Staying current with rapidly evolving technologies requires checking dozens of blogs, documentation sites, YouTube channels, and service announcements daily.
+This becomes overwhelming and time-consuming, leading to missed updates, overlooked features, and reactive rather than proactive learning.

+This automation solution eliminates the manual effort by automatically aggregating content from multiple sources into a single digest email.
+While this template focuses on Power Platform and Copilot Studio, **the pattern works for any technology stack**.
+You can:

+- **Monitor any blog with an RSS feed** - Even if a site doesn't advertise its RSS feed, you can discover it using browser developer tools (F12 in Edge/Chrome, search page source for "rss" or "feed")
+- **Pull from any public API** - Microsoft Release Planners, Azure Resource Graph, GitHub releases, StackOverflow tags, or custom APIs
+- **Customize for your needs** - Technology vendors, product teams, DevOps monitoring, competitive intelligence, or learning & development programs

+This template demonstrates the pattern with Power Platform sources, but the same approach applies to React, Python, Azure, AWS, Kubernetes, or any other technology ecosystem.

+## Overview

 This Power Automate flow automatically collects and summarizes the latest Power Platform news, updates, and content from multiple sources, then sends a weekly digest email.
 It monitors blogs, YouTube channels, service announcements, and new connectors to keep you informed about everything happening in the Power Platform ecosystem.

-## Overview

 The flow runs weekly based on your trigger run frequency and compiles:
 - **Service Messages** from Microsoft 365 Message Center